alirezarezaeikalat/asp-net-core-in-action/OAuth and OpenID/readme.txt

     when you request for login to the identity (authorization server) it gives back access token and token id and you can set the id token information to

+8. for native mobile apps, we have to use openID connect code flow beside PKCE (proof key for code exchange) there is library app off that abstract all this